From Build to Browser

 That knowledge gap is what the config is for.
 And for a while, mine looked like this:

-I went through Caddy’s directive documentation — all of it.
-Headers, caching, compression, logging, TLS options, server timeouts, Prometheus metrics.
+I went through the Caddy directives I was evaluating: headers, caching, compression, logging, TLS options, server timeouts, Prometheus metrics.
+Logging, TLS, timeouts, and metrics didn’t need decisions for a static site of this size.
+Caddy’s defaults apply.
+The interesting choices sit in headers, caching, and compression.
 The question wasn’t “what can Caddy do?” but “what does my site actually need?”

 A static site with no login, no forms, no user data, and no backend has a very different threat model than a web application.
 Most security guides are written for the latter.
 Applying them blindly to a static site means adding complexity that protects against nothing.